geocolumbus/pi-timelapse-camera/README.md

 This project consists of a README file that explains how to set up a Raspberry Pi 3 with a V2 Camera to take timelapse photos from 1/2 hour before sunrise to 1/2 hour after sunset, and a camera python3 script and some shell scripts.

-The photos are taken once every 6 seconds, and stiched together into a HD AVI movie of about 100 - 200 MB in size.
+The photos are taken once every 6 seconds, and stiched together into a H264 encoded movie of about 100-200 MB in size.
 It takes the Pi about 1.5 hours to compress the images into videos using ffmpeg starting about 9:40 pm at the end of the day.
-The next morning, you can watch the previous day's video.

 ## Sample Video